nginx/unit-docs/source/howto/index.rst

 - :doc:`docker`: Configure a standalone Unit or a Unit-run app in a Docker container.

+- :doc:`source`: Build Unit and its language modules from source code.

 - :doc:`ansible`: Use a third-party Ansible collection to automate Unit deployment.